Vernon Avenue & Highway 100 Interchange Project

 You indicated that the south-bound entrance onto 100 from Eden will be closed in the future.
 What can we do to petition that the entrance not be closed?
 For traffic coming North on the frontage roads, East along Eden, West over the Eden bridge, or exiting the Kumon building or Hilltop, that entrance is the most convenient.
 To reroute all that traffic up Arcadia so that it can join the Vernon on-ramp to South 100 is not practical.
 Arcadia is too narrow for that volume of traffic, especially with the on-street parking for the Hilltop and the lines that form to enter Starbucks.
 I believe you previously stated that where the two south-bound ramps combine is a source for numerous traffic accidents.
 However, the solution is not to close the one ramp -- better options must exist that will not so drastically impact the local community and existing traffic patterns.
 Thank you for your consideration.

-July asked 10 days ago
+July asked about 2 months ago

 Thanks for the comments.
 MnDOT and City staff have reviewed the operations and safety hazards of the merge for the southbound Highway 100 on-ramps.
 Additional signage has been tried.
 We do not believe there are other options to mitigate the safety hazards.
 The new interchange can handle the traffic if the ramp is closed.
 We will review traffic operations again after the project.
 Most likely that ramp will be closed.
 Thanks, Chad Millner.